Adityaasa10/Pdf-summarization/README.md

-# LaMini-LM-Summarization-Streamlit-App
-A Streamlit application that summarizes documents using LaMini-LM.
+A Streamlit application that summarizes documents